34 2582

 • 1 egg, beaten

-4. 4.
-Heat 2 tsp of oil in a medium saucepan over medium heat and add the vegetables.
-Saute until for 3-4 minutes or until vegetables are soft.
+• Heat 2 tsp of oil in a medium saucepan over medium heat and add the vegetables.
+Sauté for 3-4 minutes or until vegetables are soft.

-7. 7.
-Once all the patties are made and resting on a plate, heat 1 tbsp or oil in a saute pan over medium heat and saute the patties for 2 minutes on each side or until golden.
+• Once all the patties are made and resting on a plate, heat 1 tbsp or oil in a saute pan over medium heat and saute the patties for 5 minutes on each side or until golden.
+Repeat with remaining patties and add remainder oil if needed.

 Comments